 Multicasting

 Multicasting entails sending data from a single server to multiple recipients.
-It is common in IPTV networks where the TV provider delivers a single streaming content to various users.
-Multicasting is great because it uses less network bandwidth.
-Internet protocol facilitates multicasting.
+It is common in IPTV networks where the TV provider delivers a single stream of content to various users.
+Multicasting is excellent because it uses less network bandwidth.
+The Internet Protocol facilitates multicasting.

 IPTV vs Traditional Television: Key Differences and Advantages